 However, we at TLW truly believe that there is leadership potential in every human being.
 We also believe we can help you identify, motivate, and develop the most likely “max out” candidates in your organization.
 Doing this will ultimately lead to a more efficient and effective short term approach within your group, eventually resulting in more consistent achievement of long term goals.

 If you ask anyone who has spent at least one season in our program what our ultimate goal is, they will immediately respond with “Max Out.”
 And while the athletic and business worlds are different in physical nature, the principles behind succeeding in each are one and the same.
 Many leaders/coaches will use an extensive list of goals and concepts to create the guidelines for success within their business.
-While this can be very effective, I’ve found that keeping it very simple seems to work to an even greater degree.
+While this can be very effective, we’ve found that keeping it very simple seems to work to an even greater degree.

 One of the most successful businessmen in our country once told me he has two rules: don’t lie and do your best EVERY DAY.
 Within our basketball program, the concept of doing your best is broken down to the studs.
 Considering the number of different drills and training methods we use to get the most out of our team, we take doing your best a step further.
 In order to come as close as humanly possible to accomplishing our game goal of winning every possession during each game, it first must start with each individual trying to win every drill of every practice.
 And while every drill is not set up with a score to be reached, the simple concept of being better after every drill than you were before is what our players should be striving for.